richardjalba/NextJS-SaaSAI/README.md

 Now to ensure that people are actually purchasing their Credits, I need to download stripe onto my machine, create a folder called webhooks, and create a webhook endpoint in the stripe.js file.

 Moved logic from addTokens.js to stripe.js

+...

+To prevent fontAwesome icons from glitching, I import fontawesome config so I can prevent any preemptive incorrect loading.